-The Direct Entry Superintendent programme application window is now open and will close on 26 February at 23.55.
+The Direct Entry Superintendent programme application window is now closed.

 If successful, candidates will be asked to choose a telephone interview slot between March and April 2018.
 Any candidate unable to undergo a telephone interview during this timeframe will, unfortunately, be unable to continue the process.

 You’ll need to attend this for three consecutive days.
 On day one, you’ll need to register and attend a briefing at 8pm.
 On day two, you’ll attend a full day of assessments.
 On Day three, you’ll attend a half-day of assessments, which will finish at 1pm.
 Again, you’ll need to choose from the available dates on a first come, first served basis.
 If you can’t attend, unfortunately, you’ll be unable to continue in the process.

 All the assessment centres will be held at one of the College of Policing sites.